Godafoss waterfall and the Christmas house

 What you'll do

-Upon arrival of your cruise, you will be picked up at the port by our guide, identified with the Shore2Shore sign.
+Upon arrival of your cruise, pick-up at the port by our guide, identified with the Shore2Shore sign.

-Our excursion will continue through the Vaðlaheiði tunnel toward Christmas House in Hrafnagil, about 10 minutes from Akureyri, inside the fjord.
-Open year-round, this magical house looks like it came straight out of a fairy tale.
-Upon entering the Christmas House, you’ll be greeted by the warmth of a wood-burning fireplace and the sounds and scents of the Christmas season.
+Our excursion will continue through the Vaethalaheidi tunnel towards the Christmas House in Hrafnagil, 10 minutes from Akureyri, inland from the fjord.
+Open all year round, this magical house looks like it was taken straight out of a fairy tale.
+Upon entering the Christmas House, we will be greeted by the warmth of a wood-burning fireplace and the songs and aromas of the Christmas holidays.

-On the way back to Akureyri, we will make a final stop at the botanical garden, which—together with the one in Finland—is the northernmost botanical garden in the world.
-Despite its northern latitude, the garden offers a representation of all the flora native to Iceland, along with many other species that thrive thanks to Akureyri's microclimate.
-The garden was founded in 1912 as a recreational area for Akureyri’s residents and was the first public park in Iceland.
-Initially run by a group of housewives known as the “park society,” it has been managed by the municipality of Akureyri since 1953.
+On the way back to Akureyri, we will have time for a final visit to the botanical garden, which, along with the one in Finland, is the northernmost botanical garden on the planet.
+Despite what might be expected given its latitude, here we find a representation of all the flora that populates Iceland and many others that are preserved fantastically thanks to Akureyri’s microclimate.
+The garden was founded in 1912 as a recreational place for the inhabitants of Akureyri and was the first public park in Iceland.
+In its early days, it was managed by a group of housewives called the “park society,” but from 1953 onwards, management passed to the municipality of Akureyri.

 At the end of the excursion, return to the port for farewell.